opencooperativeecosystem/collaborate/README.md

 - A profile page
 - An agent page for each agent a user has a relationship with feed, members, plans and resources tab
 - A kanban view for each plan

-Btw Collaborate its currently a submodule of the [dashboard](github.com/opencooperativeecosystem/dashboard), and it depends on a specific valueflows graphql layer to fetch/update data.
+Btw Collaborate is currently a submodule of [dashboard](github.com/opencooperativeecosystem/dashboard), and it depends on a specific valueflows graphql layer to fetch/update data.

 ## Getting Started